Psykotikism/Mutant_Tanks/INFORMATION.md

 		}
 		"Colors"
 		{
-			// You can create color presets here with unique nicknames that you can use in any of the following settings:
+			// Color presets can be created with unique nicknames that can be used in several color settings.
+			// --
 			// - "Body Color Visual"
 			// - "Glow Color Visual"
 			// - "Light Color Visual"